 During the planning and creation of a table, the author should consider the primary comparisons of interest.
 Because the English language is read first horizontally (from left to right) and then vertically (from top to bottom), the primary comparisons should be shown horizontally across the table.
 Data that depict cause-and-effect or before-and-after relationships should be arranged from left to right if space allows or, alternatively, from top to bottom.
 Information being compared (such as numerical data) should be juxtaposed within adjacent rows or adjacent columns to facilitate comparisons among items of interest.

 Although tables frequently are used to present many quantitative values, authors should remember that tabulating all collected study data is unnecessary and actually may distract and overwhelm the reader.
 Data presented in a table should be pertinent and meaningful.

 The length of the table should also be considered.
 For ease of reading and practical reasons, a table that would span horizontally or run vertically onto a second page should, if possible, be recast into 2 or more smaller tables.*

 AMA Manual of Style Committee.
 4.1.2.
 Organizing Information in Tables.
 AMA Manual of Style: A Guide for Authors and Editors (10th Edition).
 2009 April.
 URL: http://www.amamanualofstyle.com/view/10.1093/jama/9780195176339.001.0001/med-9780195176339-div2-97#

-*For most paper types, we accept tables that are maximum 1.5 pages in length.
+*For most paper types, we accept tables that are maximum 1.5 pages in length in PDF (>3 pages in Word doc with font size 10-12 point).
 For systematic reviews, we permit tables >1.5 pages because these tables often contain data critical to the meaning of the paper.

 Presentation, placement, and orientation